 One exception is a take-over by or merger of a party into another legal entity and the cancellation of its UTI.
 In this case, the LEI of Table 1, field 3, Reporting Counterparty, or of Table 1, field 11, Other Counterparty, will have to be changed.
 The substitution of the acquiring party's LEI would represent the creation of new contracts.
-To relieve parties of the burden of terminating and replacing transactions, ESMA has proposed that the acquiring party notifies the trade repository of the acquired party of the new LEI and other relevant changed circumstances, such as country code.
+To relieve parties of the burden of terminating reporting terminations and replacing transactions replacements, ESMA has proposed that the acquiring party notifies the trade repository of the acquired party of the new LEI and other relevant changed circumstances, such as country code.
 The trade repository is then responsible for identifying and updating any outstanding transactions (final Guidelines of January 2020 pp.39-40, paras.159-164).
-Note that, in order to use this mechanism, the acquiring party will have had to have agreed with the acquired party's counterparties to novate the outstanding repos into new transactions with the acquiring party.
+Note that this reporting mechanism does not have any effect on contractual obligations under master agreements.
+Therefore, in order to use this mechanism, the acquiring party will have had to have agreed with the acquired party's counterparties to novate the original master agreement documenting outstanding repos into and replace it with a new transactions master agreement with the acquiring party.